-- Import of Semi-Knocked-Down (SKD) Chassis and assembly of Ashok Leyland commercial vehicles, with technical assistance from Ashok Leyland Limited, India. - Import and marketing of Commercial Vehicles, Spare Parts and Power Generators. - Fabrication of steel and aluminum bodies for Trucks. - Truck body fabrication for special requirements. - Rehabilitation of old and accidental vehicles. - Provide day to day running repairs and services. - Let vehicles on hire
+- Import of Semi-Knocked-Down (SKD) Chassis and assembly of Ashok Leyland commercial vehicles, with technical assistance from Ashok Leyland Limited, India. - Import and marketing of Commercial Vehicles, Spare Parts and Power Generators. - Fabrication of steel and aluminum bodies for Trucks. - Truck body fabrication for special requirements. - Rehabilitation of old and accidental vehicles. - Providing of day to day running repairs and services. - Providing vehicles on hire.

-Lanka Ashok Leyland PLC is an ISO 9001:2015 certified Company on Quality Management System of Marketing, Body Building and Repair of Commercial Vehicles.
+Lanka Ashok Leyland PLC is ISO 9001:2015 certified Company for Quality Management System of Marketing, Assembly, Body Building and Repair of Commercial Vehicles.